 Associate Degrees and Physical Therapist Assistant Training

-An associate degree (AAS) in physical therapy or a physical therapist assistant training program prepares students to serve as clinical assistants for certified physical therapists.
+An associate degree (AAS) in physical therapy or a physical therapist assistant training program is often earned by students looking to serve as clinical assistants for certified physical therapists.
 Typically one- or two-year programs, these degrees and diplomas focus on assistant roles and do not count toward advanced degrees.
 Assistant training programs focus on technical training, anatomy, and physical therapy courses; associate degrees add general education requirements to the mix.

-In many cases it takes a minimum of six years to earn a master's degree in physical therapy, and programs are often divided into two required sections.
+In many cases it takes a minimum of six years to earn a master's degree in physical therapy, and master's degree programs are often divided into two required sections.
 The first part is essentially a traditional undergraduate program that takes approximately three years to finish.
 The second part generally focuses on practical experience and training.
-Students apply the knowledge and skills obtained in the first portion of their studies to developing and implementing treatment plans for patients.
+The knowledge and skills obtained in the first portion of their studies can be built upon and developed in upper-division courses, helping students learn about and innovate upon the creation of treatment plans for patients.

 What Can You Do With a College Degree in Physical Therapy?